Ehrlichia ruminantium: Hosts

-Nearly all members of Bovidae are susceptible to this disease, but vary in their susceptibility, Zubu and Water buffalo appearing to be most resistant.
+Nearly all members of Bovidae are susceptible to this disease, but vary in their susceptibility, Zebu and Water buffalo appearing to be most resistant.
 The most susceptible species to heartwater appears to be the various goats.
-The South African buffalo, bleskbok, black wildebeest, helmeted guinea fowl, leopard tortoise and scrub hare are known to host heartwater without symptoms and act as a tick reservoir.
+The South African buffalo, blesbok, black wildebeest, helmeted guinea fowl, leopard tortoise and scrub hare are known to host heartwater without symptoms and act as a tick reservoir.

 Experimental hosts

-In laboratory experiments non-ruminants such as ferrets, laboratory mice, and four-striped grass mice have demonstrated susceptibility to the disease.
+In laboratory experiments, non-ruminants such as ferrets, laboratory mice, and four-striped grass mice have demonstrated susceptibility to the disease.

 Clinical signs

 Clinical disease is more common in young animals and non-native breeds.
 The clinical signs of disease are caused by an increased vascular permeability and consequent oedema and hypovolemia.

 The symptoms include neurological signs such as tremors and head pressing, respiratory signs such as coughing and nasal discharge, and systemic signs such as fever and loss of appetite.
 Physical examination may reveal petechiae of the mucous membranes, tachycardia, and muffled heart sounds.
 Heartwater can also cause reproductive and gastrointestinal disease.
 It is frequently fatal.